Wednesday, September 18, 2024

 But until ED updates higher ed revenue numbers, we won't know if we are seeing a statistical blip or something bigger and more long-term.
 These are numbers that some in the higher ed business may deny, hide, or rationalize for years to come.

 Alabama, Michigan, Missouri, Texas, Vermont, Virginia, Washington, West Virginia, and Wyoming had similar looking revenue drops in 2022.
-Other states, like Pennsylvania, have long flat line trajectories.
+States with years of consistent declining enrollment, and there are many of them, are difficult to assess without more data.
+Some states, like Pennsylvania, have long flat line revenue trajectories that show obvious trends of stagnation.
 States with growing populations (aside from Texas) appear to have upward revenue trends.

 In the future, we will drill down into these numbers and examine revenues in subsets of public higher education, to include community colleges, HBCUs and other minority serving institutions, state universities, and flagship universities in various regions of the US.
 Private schools (which we will discuss later) may be in a deeper revenue decline.
-There are few apparent patterns, other than that the rich have gotten richer and the poor poorer.
+There are few apparent patterns, other than that the rich have gotten richer and the poor poorer (this too we will discuss in another article).

 If higher education revenues continue to decline, as they appear to be doing for 2024-2025, what will we see on the ground level?
 Will there be budget cuts and layoffs?
 The California State University System is already bracing for a $1 Billion shortfall, and they are not alone.